 29. Brave the crowds at the popular McCarren Park Pool—it's Olympic-sized so you will (eventually) get in, especially in the mornings.
 FREE

-30. Learn about NYC's past at the interactive DiMenna Children's History Museum at the New-York Historical Society, and see if you can sharpen your magic skills.
+30. Learn about NYC's past at the interactive DiMenna Children's History Museum at the New-York Historical Society.

 31. Perhaps a day trip is in order?
 We've got great options for kid-friendly stops along the LIRR and Metro North railroads.

 With a large play area and a splash pad, the Pier 51 Play area makes for a great summer outing.
 Photo courtesy of Hudson River Park